City Island, Bronx: Boating

 The island has three yacht clubs situated on the Eastchester Bay side of the island.
 They are, from north to south, the Harlem Yacht Club, the City Island Yacht Club, and the Morris Yacht and Beach Club.
 The Touring Kayak Club is on the west side of the island.
 Barron's Boatyard, the North Minneford Yacht Club and the South Minneford Yacht Club are on the east side of the island.
 There are two active sail lofts (UK-Halsey and Doyle).
 The island also has several commercial marinas.

 The island has what are called "special anchorages" where boats of all sizes are freely moored or anchored, and there are many docks with boat slips for mooring boats in a secure and restricted way.
 There are also many large piers around the island that can receive large ships.

 The island is home to the Columbia University Sailing Team, whose fleet of dinghies is docked at City Island Yacht Club.
 The team comes from Manhattan four times a week to practice off the western shore of City Island.
 Fordham University's Sailing Team sails out of Morris Yacht and Beach Club.
 Many of the boats which competed and won in the America's Cup in years past were built in the Nevins Boat Yard on City Island.
 The Eastchester Bay Yacht Racing Association is the major organizer for sailboat races in the area.
-J/24 sailboats are the one active design racing fleet on the island.

 A small fleet of head boats takes paying passengers on fishing trips to Long Island Sound.
 Smaller boats are also available for rent by the day.
 The sail and power boating industry has been declining in recent years, as boatyards are being sold and being converted into condominiums.
+Abandoned boats sometimes wash up around City Island and Pelham Bay, in part due to the high cost of maintaining a boat.